joffreyBerrier/vue-spreadsheet/README.md

   Name             |  Type  | Description
 -------------------|--------|---------------------------------------------------------------------------------------
-  type             | String | The type of render data (``<button>`` || ``<select>``) value            | String | The value of your function function         | String | The name of your function called when you click on the button - *Written in Slugify* disabled         | Array  | The Name(s) of each objects you don't want to appear on submenu subtitle         | String | The subtitle of you select selectOptions    | Array  | That contains objects {value: ~, label: ~}
+  type             | String | The type of render data (``<button>`` || ``<select>``) value            | String | The value of the function function         | String | The name of the function called when you click on the button - *Written in Slugify* disabled         | Array  | The Name(s) of each objects you don't want to appear on submenu subtitle         | String | The subtitle of you select selectOptions    | Array  | That contains objects {value: ~, label: ~}
 -------------------|--------|----------------------------------------------------------------------------------------
   buttonOption     | Object | Description
 -------------------|--------|----------------------------------------------------------------------------------------
-    value          | String | The value of your button function       | String | The name of your function called when you click on the button - *Written in Slugify* style          | Object | The style of your button
+    value          | String | The value of the button function       | String | The name of the function called when you click on the button - *Written in Slugify* style          | Object | The style of the button
 -------------------|--------|----------------------------------------------------------------------------------------

 #### Exemple